mcdemarco/paste/README.md

 sausage
 -------

 Pastes are messages in a user-created channel of type net.paste-app.clip.
 The paste text itself is contained in an annotation of type net.paste-app.clip, while the message text contains the private link to the paste.
 (The public link is a base 36 encoding of the channel and message IDs, which allows retrieval without authentication.)
 You can direct the user to the private link (the paste-app.net website) to view the paste or retrieve the message yourself to display within an app.
-The code is all client-side and available at github.
-It requires mod_rewrite; see the .htaccess file.
+The code is all client-side (but requires mod_rewrite; see the .htaccess file) and is available at github.

 libraries
 ---------

-The app uses jquery, purl.js (for url handling), highlight.js (for code highlighting), and is based on Skeleton, a responsive HTML5 template.
+The app uses jquery, purl.js (for url handling), highlight.js (for code highlighting), and Skeleton, a responsive HTML5 template.
+The ransom note font used in the images is BlackCasper by AllencHIU cHIU.